Nicotine Research Group News (2019)

 The NRG has quite a few achievements to celebrate this month!

-Dr Debbie Robson was one of several talented speakers invited to discuss her ground-breaking research on smoke-free policy implementation within mental health settings at the inaugural IoPPN Research Festival held on 30 April 2019 at the Institute of Psychiatry, Psychology & Neuroscience (IoPPN).
+Dr Debbie Robson was one of several talented researchers invited to speak about her ground-breaking research on smoke-free policy implementation within mental health settings at the inaugural IoPPN Research Festival held on 30 April 2019 at the Institute of Psychiatry, Psychology & Neuroscience (IoPPN).

 You can listen to Debbie's pre-presentation interview with The Mental Elf on Soundcloud and read a synopsis of her (and other IoPPN researchers') work in the IoPPN Research Festival's online programme here.